Clodoald: Early life

 Clodoald was the son of King Chlodomer of Orléans and his wife Guntheuc.
 He was one of three brothers, raised in Paris by their grandmother, the queen dowager Clotilde.
 Salic law required the division of the kingdom among the sons of Chlodomer.
 However, the boys' uncles, Childebert I, king of Paris, and his brother Clotaire I, king of Soissons, coveted the kingdom of Orléans and determined to murder the nephews.
-Clodoald's brothers, Theodoald and Gunther, were killed by Clotaire when they were ten and nine respectively, but Clodoald was saved by the loyalty of a few soldiers who managed to spirit him away to safety.

 By one account, in 525, Childebert and Clotaire asked their mother Clotilde to send them the children so that they might be proclaimed their father's successors.
 She clothed the brothers in their best clothes and sent them with confidence, unaware of her sons' plans.
 The two uncles then had the children of Clodomir killed.
 Some claim that they killed the two older boys, Thibault and Gonthaire, aged ten and seven, with their own hands, to the great despair of Saint Clotilde, who saw her grandchildren killed by her own sons.
 Only the youngest, Clodoald, was saved by the dedication of a few of the faithful.
 He found sanctuary with Remigius, the Bishop of Rheims, and thus escaped his uncles' searches.

 Another account states that Childebert and Clotaire considered cutting children's hair, because long hair was a sign of nobility in Frankish culture.
 But as the hair would inevitably grow back, they asked Clotilde what they had to do.
 She replied that she would rather see them dead than sheared.
 They first killed Gonthaire, before Thibault threw himself at their feet to beg them to leave him alive.
 So Childebert hesitated, and his brother reminded him that it was his idea.
 Thus ended the short life of Clodomir's descendants, at least two of the three since Clodoald had been able to escape.